-Unrestricted net assets consist of contributions received from unconditional transfers of cash or other assets to the Crop Trust as well as other incomes.
+Unrestricted net assets consist of contributions received from unconditional transfers of cash or other assets to the Crop Trust as well as other income.

 Permanently restricted net assets consist of contributions received from permanently restricted transfers of cash or other assets to the Crop Trust as well as income from the investment of such funds via the endowment fund.
-In accordance with the Investment Policy Statement approved by the Executive Board, an amount may be withdrawn to cover program and operational expenses of the Crop Trust.
+In accordance with the Investment Policy approved by the Executive Board, an amount may be withdrawn to cover program and operational expenses of the Crop Trust.
 The amount available to be spent in a given calendar year is subject to a limit calculated in reference to the Fund's average market value over the preceding twelve quarters ending 31 December of the previous financial year.
-The Executive Board approved withdrawal policy is 2% of assets up to USD 500 million and 4% of any assets above USD 500 million.
-The amount withdrawn is subject to the discretion of the Executive Board.
+The Executive Board approved withdrawal policy is 4% of assets, subject to the discretion of the Executive Board.

-For the calendar year 2021, the Executive Board approved a withdrawal of 2.9% from the endowment fund in order to fund the CGIAR Genebank Platform program, the Svalbard Global Seed Vault, to cover the long-term grant to the Secretariat of the Pacific Community and operational activities of the Crop Trust.
+For the calendar year 2022, the Executive Board approved a withdrawal of 4% from the USD endowment fund in order to fund the long-term grant commitments to the international genebanks, the Svalbard Global Seed Vault, the Secretariat of the Pacific Community, system wide support to genebanks and operational activities of the Crop Trust.
 Funds withdrawn are reported as permanently restricted expenses in the Statement of Activities and Other Comprehensive Income and split between program expenditure and management and general expenditure as appropriate.